ooni/spec/backends/bk-005-ooni-run-v2.md

 * Option names starting with `safe_` MAY carry secrets and are subject to the scrubbing rule of section 2.0.

-* Probes MUST record the effective per-input configuration — after the merge, excluding `safe_` options — in the submitted measurement, so that data analysis can condition on what actually ran.
+* Probes MUST record the effective per-input configuration, after the merge, excluding `safe_` options, in the submitted measurement inside of the `config` key, so that data analysis can condition on what actually ran.

 ## 3.2 Target identity